yifan97/paper-implementation/MADE/README.md

 where hs is a list of number of units in each layer, h0 is the number of units in previous layer, h1 is the number of units in next layer

 - nn.Sequential takes positional argument *arg or a disctionary
-- trick of None adds new axis to original vector
+- trick of *None*: adds new axis to original vector
 ```python
 self.m[l-1][:,None]
 self.m[l][None,:]